“Time is money” – Benjamin Franklin

 Common complaint about FMEAs

-FMEAs have many well-known benefits, when done properly.
+FMEAs have many well-known benefits when done properly.
 One of the challenges for FMEA teams is to conduct their assigned FMEAs within the time available during the product development process.
 FMEA is a team-based activity, and subject matter experts have many tasks competing for their limited time.
+Knowing how to run these sessions efficiently is itself a skill—learn more about facilitating FMEAs effectively to keep teams focused and productive.

 What are some strategies to reduce FMEA in-meeting time?